 When seated, ask the photographer to take the picture from above.
 Tilt your face up to meet the camera to help define your jaw.
 Says Doré, "A shot from above is a godsend!"

-Never stand the closest to the camera or you'll look disproportionately larger.
-Instead, position yourself on an even plane with the other people in the photo.
+Never stand the closest to the camera or you'll look disproportionately larger in size compared to others in the photo.
+Instead, position yourself on an even plane with everyone else.
+Sorry, friends.

 Turning your head slightly is more flattering than facing the camera straight on because it will give your features more depth.
 Hello, cheekbones!